CassieMarie0728/my-awesomeness/README.md

 - [Lissy93/personal-security-checklist](https://github.com/Lissy93/personal-security-checklist) - 🔒 A compiled checklist of 300+ tips for protecting digital security and privacy in 2026
 - [MicrosoftDocs/mslearn-staticwebapp](https://github.com/MicrosoftDocs/mslearn-staticwebapp) - Static Web App template repository
 - [Mikael-R/readme-template-generator](https://github.com/Mikael-R/readme-template-generator) - 📜 A readme template generator for your repositories
-- [NK2552003/Iconoodle](https://github.com/NK2552003/Iconoodle) - Iconoodle is a small Next.js + TypeScript site and icon library of hand-drawn SVG doodles, illustrations, and icon packs.
-Use them directly in projects, download individual SVGs or bulk-export packs.
 - [Southclaws/storyden](https://github.com/Southclaws/storyden) -  With a fresh new take on traditional bulletin board forum software, Storyden is a modern, secure and extensible platform for building communities.
 - [TriliumNext/Trilium](https://github.com/TriliumNext/Trilium) - Build your personal knowledge base with Trilium Notes
 - [UniRoom25/hand-drawn-icons](https://github.com/UniRoom25/hand-drawn-icons) - An SVG icon library of hand-drawn elements for UniRoom - inspiration for design drawn from iconoir.com